EVORA-project/evora-ontology/models/docs/collectionDataProvider.md

 # Slot: collection data provider (collectionDataProvider)

-_The provider of the data of the collection_
+_The provider of the data of the collection._